-All you need to know about Credit Card APR: currently, the economic situation is becoming difficult and everyone needs financial help were.
+What is Credit Card APR?
+Currently, the economic situation is becoming difficult and everyone needs financial help were.
 That is where banks and card issuers come in.
 The institutions have come up with a way of helping people go on with their normal lives by giving them loans in form of credit cards with the aim of earning an interest.

 For any individual, it is always convenient to have a relationship with a financial institution.
 This institution helps when you want financial boosts and help along the way to our success.
 That boost comes in different ways and credit cards are one of them.